uddeepta-deka/uddeepta-deka.github.io/_posts/2018-09-01-of_humans_and_stardust.md

     Today, we know from estimates that there are more than 100 billion galaxies in the ‘observable’ universe.
 Each of these galaxies may contain about 100-200 billion stars.</p>

-    Stars.
+<p>Stars.
 These twinkling beauties glow because of the nuclear fusion reactions taking place in their cores.
-Just 3 minutes after the universe was formed (as a result of Big Bang, about 13-14 billion years ago), only the lightest elements (hydrogen and helium, and some miniscule amounts of lithium) existed.
+Just 3 minutes after
+the universe was formed (as a result of Big Bang, about 13-14 billion years ago), only the lightest elements (hydrogen and helium, and some miniscule amounts of lithium) existed.
 Gravity made the atoms of these elements to come together and condense into huge clouds.
 This gravitational pressure on the centers of these clouds made the temperatures to increase up to millions of degrees, leading to the nuclear fusion of hydrogen into helium.
 Thus, the early stars (or the generation I stars) were born.
 These stars were more than 50 times the size of our Sun.
 The hydrogen fuel of the stars keeps on burning and eventually all of hydrogen turns into helium.
 The bigger the star, the faster the fuel burns.
 This process of burning lighter elements to form heavier elements (helium is heavier than hydrogen) is termed as nucleosynthesis.
-These generation I stars burned their fuel rapidly and were able to make only a few elements heavier than hydrogen and helium.
+These generation I stars burned their fuel rapidly and were able to make only a few elements heavier than hydrogen and helium.<\p>

-    When stars run out of fuel, they ‘die’.
+<p>When stars run out of fuel, they ‘die’.
 They essentially go into a ‘supernova explosion’, that is, they blow up.
-When this happens, all the elements generated inside the star gets swept out into space.
+When this happens,
+all the elements generated inside the star gets swept out into space.
 These elements make up the next generation of stars.
 Other heavier elements are then produced by this new generation of stars.
-This process of going into supernova and generation of heavier elements goes on and on leading to the synthesis of nearly all the elements in the periodic table.
+This process of going into supernova and generation of heavier elements goes on and on leading to the synthesis of nearly all the elements in the periodic table.<\p>

 <h2 class="wp-block-heading has-text-align-center">III</h2>